Mural Capabilities Statement

 1988 “America Tropical” by David Alfaro Siqueiros, 1700 sq. ft. technique: synthetic, automotive paint on Portland Cement, El Pueblo de Los Angeles Historical Park, Los Angeles, CA. Analytical investigations into the artist’s technique, causes of deterioration and budget preparation for the conservation project.
 Work performed for Friends of Mexico Foundation with collaboration from the Getty Conservation Institute.
 Click here to see 12 minute video summary by Getty Conservation Institute

-1981 The Manti Temple Project, murals dating 1884, 1935, 1945, technique: oil on canvas and directly on plaster, 10,000 sq. ft.
-Manti, UT.
-Three rooms entirely painted.
+1981 Murals at an undisclosed location for the Corporation of the President in Manti, UT, Murals dating 1884, 1935, 1945, technique: oil on canvas and directly on plaster, 10,000 sq. ft.
 Most of the work required removal of discolored varnish layers.
 Extensive structural consolidation of plaster to masonry walls in the largest room was required.
 Filling of cracks, inpainting, varnishing.

 1980 “The Restoration” by Lewis A. Ramsey, 1913, 15’ x 10’ oil on fabric marouflaged to cement wall with lead white adhesive.
 The wall with the mural was saved in 1960 during demolition (stacco a massiccio), stored and forgotten.
 This widely published famous masterpiece by this artist was rediscovered and conservation treatments included reassembly of myriads of broken pieces, extreme cleaning measures (rats), mounting to a honeycomb panel, inserts, fills, inpaint, varnish.
 Project was completed on time and on budget for the Church of Jesus Christ of Latter-day Saints.
 See http://mormonartconservation.org/murals/mural-of-the-restoration-by-la-ramsey-found-and-restored/ Click here to see video on toxic materials mitigation experience.